tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Explain that a useful analogy might be to memorize the answers to a math test without learning the underlying principles.

-* The learning that takes place is useful in one particular setting, but is less generalizable to other contexts.
+* The learning that takes place is useful in one particular setting but is less generalizable to other contexts.

 Next, explain variance and bias, two important concepts in machine learning: